 Creating and Managing Follow-up Emails

 The email types you can set up are designed by a specific email function and an action taken by your customer.
-As you add more extensions, you will find this list growing, For example, you will note that there is a Subscription Email option.
-This is because I have the Subscription extension installed.

 The next few screenshots, with the exception of one, will show you the options for the follow-up type purchase email.
 But keep in mind that all the settings I show you will change for each of those specific follow-up types that I showed you above.